Crawl-App/app-frontend/README.md

 # Crawl App

-Crawl App is a React Native application that provides [brief description of what your app does].
+Crawl App is a React Native application that provides [a basic interface for structuring a fun social night].
 This README provides installation instructions and contribution guidelines for developers.

 ## Table of Contents